 Both man-made and natural disasters have consistently and unduly plagued North Eastern Kenya.
 Throughout the last 20 years with conflict, floods, nutritional crises and disease outbreaks commonplace, the population has been left marginalised and highly vulnerable.

-With support from the UK Department for International Development (DFID), MENTOR is working in collaboration with county Departments of Health in Wajir, Garissa and Mandera to ensure vulnerable communities at risk of malaria and VBD outbreaks have access to timely and lifesaving interventions.
+With support from the UK Foreign, Commonwealth, & Development Office (FCDO), MENTOR worked in collaboration with county Departments of Health in Wajir, Garissa and Mandera to ensure vulnerable communities at risk of malaria and VBD outbreaks had access to timely and lifesaving interventions.

 Wajir and Garissa August- November 2016

 A trained workforce of health staff is crucial in reducing deaths and suffering from VBDs, but in rural areas such as Wajir and Garissa, there is often a lack of adequate capacity.
-MENTOR is currently supporting 70 health facilities in Wajir and 38 health facilities in Garissa, improving patient care, diagnosis and treatment of VBDs.
-Health workers in MENTOR-supported facilities are being trained on how to test febrile cases correctly and manage confirmed cases of malaria, dengue fever or Chikungunya.
+MENTOR supported 70 health facilities in Wajir and 38 health facilities in Garissa, improving patient care, diagnosis and treatment of VBDs.
+Health workers in MENTOR-supported facilities were trained on how to test febrile cases correctly and manage confirmed cases of malaria, dengue fever or Chikungunya.

 Community health workers (CHWs) also play a vital role in the fight against tropical diseases and can connect people in North Eastern Kenya to health services.
-Training is adapted for CHWs so they can provide consistent information on malaria and febrile illnesses and effectively diagnose and treat simple malaria cases.
+Training was adapted for CHWs so they could provide consistent information on malaria and febrile illnesses and effectively diagnose and treat simple malaria cases.